+When the cool air comes into contact with your eardrum, you might feel dizzy as a result.
 This temperature drop cools down your vestibular apparatus.
 Cooling it down may cause temporary dizziness for some people.